radgrad/radgrad/gitbook/developerguide/jsdoc.md

 This command places the JSDoc output into the gitbook/api/jsdocs subdirectory.
 The table of contents includes a link to the online GitBook's subdirectory where the JSDocs are located.

 In future, we might want to explore the use of jsdoc-to-markdown to create API documentation that is better integrated with GitBook.

+Note that the generation of the JSDocs and their incorporation into the GitBook subdirectory is currently manual.
+At some point in the future, it would be good to automatically run jsdoc to ensure that the JSDocs are up to date.